boazbk/tcs/lec_06_loops.md

 ## Bibliographical notes

-The notion of "NAND++ programs" we use is nonstandard but (as we will see) it is equivalent to standard models used in the literature such as Turing machines and RAM programs.
+The notion of "NAND++ programs" we use is nonstandard but (as we will see)  they are equivalent to standard models used in the literature.
-Specifically NAND++ programs are equivalent to _oblivious one-tape Turing Machines_ and NAND<< programs are equivalent to RAM machines.
-(Though, as we'll see, if we don't care about polynomial terms then these two models are equivalent to one another.)
+Specifically, NAND++ programs are closely related (though not identical) to _oblivious one-tape Turing machines_, while NAND<< programs are essentially the same as RAM machines.
+As we've seen in these lectures, in a qualitative sense these two models are also equivalent to one another, though the distinctions between them matter if one cares (as is typically the case in algorithms research) about polynomial factors in the running time.

 ## Further explorations